Mario Draghi to be Italian prime minister. On the agenda: covid, an economic crisis and raising Italy’s profile in the world.

 The man widely credited with averting an earlier calamity will face the challenge posed by Europe’s sickest and most worrying major economy, which is in the throes of a recession that goes far beyond anything seen a decade ago.
-And whereas Draghi, in his first battle, could rely on the mighty powers of bond-buying and quantitative easing, he must now try to harness an unruly political system that has left one Italian prime minister after the next short of his pledges.
+And whereas Draghi, in his first battle as president of the European Central Bank, could rely on the mighty powers of bond-buying and quantitative easing, he must now try to harness an unruly political system that has left one Italian prime minister after the next short of his pledges.

 Draghi is only on the cusp of taking the job — he is expected to soon unveil his cabinet — but his arrival amounts to a test of whether a technical expert can pull off another rescue, this time as a politician.
 It’s also a vital moment for Italy, which has languished for years, sometimes flirted with the idea of bailing on Europe, and is now turning its trust to a consummate member of the European economic class.